Mental Health Services | Bermuda Hospitals Board

 While MWI has made great progress in deinstitutionalising the population with mental illness in Bermuda, much work remains to be done.
 The effort to provide care to citizens with mental illness focuses too much of the resources toward institutionalisation and not on a community-based approach.
 The result has been a ‘revolving door’ of clients being institutionalised and returning to the community to find too little support, then reentering an institution.

-At the heart of our plan is the “recovery model”.
+At the heart of our Plan is the “recovery model”.
 This model ensures that the “I” in communIty has a voice in the mental health plan.
-This will be made possible through the implementation of three services:
+The four key goals of the Plan are:

 Read more about our mental health plan: